BarryDigby/GSE37001/README.md

 # Quantification

  RNA-Seq analysis was performed using `nf-core/rnaseq v3.1` with default parameters (except for the reference files provided).
-The metadata provided to `nf-core/rnaseq` is given below, of note the dataset is single-end and unstranded:
+The `samples.csv` file provided to `nf-core/rnaseq` is given below, of note the dataset is single-end and unstranded:

  | sample        | fastq_1                      | fastq_2 | strandedness |
  |---------------|------------------------------|---------|--------------|